 1) Amazfit Bip – Best Overall

-The Amazfit Bip smartwatch is an outstanding smartwatch from Amazfit and the best smartwatch under $100 in 2020.
+The Amazfit Bip smartwatch is an outstanding smartwatch from Amazfit and the best smartwatch under $100 right now.
 It features a 1.28-inch bright touchscreen display + an impressive battery for backup.

 This watch is also lightweight weighing only about 32g overall meaning that you wouldn’t have problems if you choose to put it on for longer periods.
 It is also about 11.5mm thick which makes it an ideal smartwatch for small wrists.

 On its battery life, the Amazfit Bip offers an impressive battery backup that can last up to 30 days on a single 2-3 hour charge.
 Even when using power-hungry features like activity tracking & continuous heart rate monitoring all the time, I was still able to get around 2-3 weeks of battery life on a single charge.
 Very impressive if you ask me!